Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/os400_support_tool/_index.md

 ---

-    title: Troubleshooting
+    title: "Troubleshooting"
-    linkTitle: Troubleshooting
+    linkTitle: "Troubleshooting"
     weight: 210

----
-## Using the support tool
+---## Using the support tool

 To assist Axway Customer Support, the CFTSUPPORT command collects useful information from a Transfer CFT environment including the configuration, Unified Configuration parameters (UCONF), catalog information, log files, and so on.
 This information is then packaged and stored in a tar file in the specified IFS folder.